spraetor/amdis_workshop_16/README.md

-# AMDiS Workshop 2015
+# AMDiS Workshop 2016

 AMDiS is a finite element framework for adaptive multidimensional simulations.

-This repository contains all necessary data for the workshop on AMDiS programming in September 2015.
+This repository contains all necessary data for the workshop on AMDiS programming in August 2016.

 ## Build the examples